 "People dress up silly, help each other out, the mosh pit is more of a dance party, and there is just such a sense of community and togetherness."

-Three reviewers, three continents, almost identical experience.
+Three reviewers, three continents, almost identical prose.
 They are describing the same crowd because the crowd has trained itself.
 The wigs and the mustaches and the matching tracksuits are not handed out at the door.
 The fans buy them on Amazon.
 They coordinate before the show.
 They show up in costume of their own free will.

 The "small win" Electric Callboy engineered for stage four was social, not musical.
-The moment that lands is when a person walks into a room of 5,141 strangers and realizes everyone here also bought a curly wig.
+The moment that lands is when a person walks into a room of 5,000 strangers and realizes everyone here also bought a curly wig.

+The takeaway for community builders: the first real win in a community is rarely educational.
+The first real win is the moment a member meets another member and finds out they aren't alone in liking what they like.
 Design that moment.
 The first IRL meet, the first synchronous call, the first shared ritual that requires people to show up at the same time.
 Give your stage-four members a reason to find each other.

-Stage five is where most communities die.
+Stage five is where most paid communities die.
 The new-member rush is over.
 The first wins have happened.
 The member is busy.
 They paid for a year, they got value, and now their inbox has 47 other things in it.
 Without a ritual that returns them to you on the calendar, they will quietly forget you.

 Electric Callboy built Escalation Fest.
 An annual festival in Germany, 11,000 fans, sold out every year.
 They headline it.
 They book the lineup.
 They turn the calendar into the ritual.